iturdikulov/inomoz-quickstart/readme.md

 # NOT TESTED!

+Clone this repository and run commands in the project root directory.

 1. First, sync mirrors and install Ansible with dependencies

 ```shell
 sudo pacman -Syy python-passlib ansible
 ```

-2. Second, install and update the submodules:
+2. Second, install and update the submodules, check carefully group_vars/all file (configuration).

 ```shell
 git submodule init && git submodule update